 MA, CMT, AP

 Twenty-three years ago, I made a bold choice.
 And it didn't win any awards.

 I was twenty years old, living in Brookline, MA, and beginning my second year of undergrad studies at Berklee College of Music.
 Standing in my kitchen, I was laying out that day's doses of a variety of pharmaceuticals: grainy, mustard-colored ellipses mixed with the tiniest of chalky white circles.
 Azulfadine, plaquenil, prednisone.
 I was receiving gold shots every other week, which didn't give me a million dollar ass, but did ensure I could only sleep pain-free on one side of my body for the following week.

 There was nothing special about that day, except that I very suddenly saw no endgame for these pills, this medicine.
-I had been diagnosed with Rheumatoid Arthritis, which would pendulate from moderate to severe since age 15, and I had suddenly decided that I wasn't going to keep doing things the same way.
+I had been diagnosed with Rheumatoid Arthritis, which would pendulate from moderate to severe from age 15, and I had suddenly decided that I wasn't going to keep doing things the same way.
 In that moment, I realized - no, I remembered - that I have tremendous capacity and I could reclaim all the strength and power I had given away to other people, systems, and authorities in the previous five years.
 And I woke up.

 No one was watching this momentous realization.
 No trumpets, no fireworks, no medal was awarded.
 These are the moments of our lives when no one is watching, but they change us at our very core.
 When we look up from these moments, the world literally looks, feels, moves, smells differently.